GitGuardian/ggshield/README.md

 ggshield support for GitHub comes in the form of GitHub actions.

-The action for this repository is hosted at [ggshield-action](https://github.com/GitGuardian/ggshield-action).
+The actions for this repository are found in the [actions](https://github.com/GitGuardian/ggshield/tree/main/actions) repository.

 Configuring a GitHub workflow to use ggshield can be done by adding a step to your project's workflow:

+For secret scanning:

 ```yaml
 name: GitGuardian scan